Jean Curlewis: Life

-Ethel Jean Sophia Curlewis was born at Mosman and educated at Sydney Church of England Girls' Grammar School, Jean Curlewis grew up in a cultured and literate upper-middle-class family.
-Her mother was Ethel Turner, the popular author of Seven Little Australians.
-Her father was Herbert Curlewis, a lawyer.
-Jean attended Killarney, the Church of England Grammar School in Mosman where the Curlewises lived, and later went to S.C.E.G.G.S.
-Darlinghurst.
-There is little doubt that the close bond between mother and daughter, the cultured lifestyle of her parents and the society in which she was raised helped Jean to develop into a highly literate, socially aware and articulate young woman.
-Because Jean was genuinely concerned with issues of social welfare it is not surprising to learn that she served as a Voluntary Aid, relieving overworked nurses during the Spanish 'flu epidemic that devastated Sydney in 1919.
-It is likely that this period, when she was particularly open to infection, brought on the tuberculosis that would claim her life.
-In 1923 Jean married Dr Leo Charlton and the couple spent two years in London while Leo was engaged in postgraduate studies.
-Her later years were spent in a family cottage at the Blue Mountains and in private hospitals where she succumbed to the disease she had fought for almost a decade.
+Ethel Jean Sophia Curlewis was born in Sydney and spent her early years in Mosman.
+She grew up in a cultured and literate upper-middle-class family.
+Her mother was the popular author of Seven Little Australians and her father was a barrister and later a judge of the District Court of New South Wales.
+She attended Killarney, the Church of England Grammar School in Mosman where her family lived.
+Later Curlewis attended Sydney Church of England Girls' Grammar School in Darlinghurst.
+There is little doubt that the close bond between mother and daughter, the cultured lifestyle of her parents and the society in which she was raised helped Curlewis to develop into a highly literate, socially aware and articulate young woman.
+Because she was genuinely concerned with issues of social welfare it is not surprising to learn that she served as a Voluntary Aid, relieving overworked nurses during the Spanish 'flu epidemic that devastated Sydney in 1919.
+It is likely that during this period, when she was particularly open to infection, Curlewis contracted the tuberculosis that would ultimately claim her life.
+In 1923 Curlewis married Dr Leo Charlton and the couple spent two years in London while Charlton was engaged in postgraduate studies.
+Her later years were spent in a family cottage at the Blue Mountains and in private hospitals where she died from the disease she had fought for almost a decade.